Elderjs/docs/elderguide.com/elderjs.md

 #### 8. The HTML returned by Blog.svelte is passed into Layout.svelte

-Svelte layouts receive the same props as the template file but also include a `routeHTML` prop which would be the html from `Blog.svelte` in this example.
+Svelte layouts receive the same props as the template file but also include a `templateHtml` prop which would be the html from `Blog.svelte` in this example.

 #### 9. Page Generation Completes